BitLord is one amazing torrent client you might have never heard of before.

 - User interface

 Oh!
 Before I begin with the review.
 You should pair a torrent VPN with BitLord.
-Since torrent files do contain copyrighted contents, it’s better to be safe than sorry.

 Let’s begin with the pros and cons